suyashstr/Web-scraping-for-src_code/README.md

 IDE used:-Jupyter Notebook

-Khamgalvets web-scraping 101
+Veterinary Website web-scraping 101

+find a good veterinary website for the project copy the https:// link and use in requests.get

     %pip install requests

     import requests
-#scrape data from Khamgalvets Medicine website
+#scrape data from Khamgalvets website

     requests.get('https://mvc.ac.in')